Artists have used natural pigments to create art for over 40,000 years. Natural pigments are all around us: in rocks, minerals, plants and insects.

 View below for a gallery of prints (mounted and unmounted).

-For more information on Eco Printing visit my Blog Section or contact me directly and I would love to connect.
+For more information on Botanical Printing visit my Blog Section or contact me directly and I would love to connect.